Lucasasdev/Lucasasdev/README.md

 ## Hello, and welcome to my GitHub!
-My name is Lucas Alves.
-I'm improving my programing skills to become a Fullstack developer.
+Currently I'm improving my programing skills to become a Fullstack developer.

 #### Find me also on